The Ethical Inquiry Approach

 In 2014, Ryan completed a Master of Narrative Therapy and Community Work at the University of Melbourne.
 His published thesis explored innovative approaches to engaging men who use family violence, including the development of the “Troublemaker Cards,” a structured tool designed to support responsibility-taking and behavioural change.
 Since then, he has continued to design practical, field-tested tools and training resources used in both group programmes and one-to-one intervention contexts.

-Ryan has delivered professional training internationally, including in Luxembourg, Sweden, Belgium, the Netherlands, and Germany, in addition to extensive work across Australia.
+Ryan has delivered professional training internationally, including in Luxembourg, Sweden, Belgium, the Netherlands, and Germany, in addition to work across Australia.
 He provides services globally through in-person and online formats.

 His forthcoming book, THE ETHICAL INQUIRY: A Parallel Journey in Working With Men Who Use Violence, will be released mid 2026, consolidating the theoretical and practice foundations of his work.